Jitendradhakad/Capstone-Project_2024/README.md

 Overview
 --------
-This dataset contains example utterances and their corresponding intents from the Customer Service domain.
-The data can be used to train intent recognition models Natural Language Understanding (NLU) platforms.
+This dataset contains sample utterances and their corresponding intents from the Customer Service domain, ideal for training intent recognition models for Natural Language Understanding (NLU) platforms.

-The dataset covers the "Customer Service" domain and includes 27 intents grouped in 11 categories.
-These intents have been selected from Bitext's collection of 20 domain-specific datasets (banking, retail, utilities...), keeping the intents that are common across domains.
-See below for a full list of categories and intents.
+The dataset focuses on the "Customer Service" domain and includes 27 intents divided into 11 categories.
+These intents are selected from Bitext's collection of 20 domain-specific datasets (such as banking, retail, utilities), emphasizing the intents that are common across various domains.
+Below is a complete list of categories and intents.

 Utterances
 ----------
-The dataset contains over 8,000 utterances, with a varying number of utterances per intent, including language register variations such as politeness, colloquial, swearing, indirect style...
-To select the utterances, we use stratified sampling to generate a dataset with a general user language register profile.
+The dataset comprises over 8,000 utterances, with a varying number of examples per intent.
+It includes variations in language register, such as politeness, colloquial expressions, swearing, and indirect styles.
+Stratified sampling ensures that the dataset represents a general user language register profile.

-The dataset also reflects commonly occurring linguistic phenomena of real-life chatbots, such as:
+The dataset also mirrors linguistic phenomena typically seen in real-life chatbots, such as:
-  - spelling mistakes
+  - Spelling mistakes
-  - run-on words
+  - Run-on words
-  - missing punctuation
+  - Missing punctuation

 Contents
 --------
-Each entry in the dataset contains an example utterance from the Customer Service domain, along with its corresponding intent, category and additional linguistic information.
+Each entry in the dataset includes an example utterance from the Customer Service domain, alongside its corresponding intent, category, and additional linguistic information.
 Each line contains the following four fields:
-  - flags: the applicable linguistic flags
+  - Flags: the applicable linguistic flags
-  - utterance: an example user utterance
+  - Utterance: an example user utterance
-  - category: the high-level intent category
+  - Category: the high-level intent category
-  - intent: the intent corresponding to the user utterance
+  - Intent: the specific intent corresponding to the user utterance

-Linguistic flags
+Linguistic Flags
 ----------------
-The dataset contains annotations for linguistic phenomena, which can be used to adapt bot training to different user language profiles.
+The dataset includes annotations for linguistic phenomena, which can be used to tailor bot training to different user language profiles.
 These flags are:
   B - Basic syntactic structure
   C - Complex/Coordinated syntactic structure
-  E - Expanded abbreviations (I'm -> I am, I'd -> I would…) I - Interrogative structure
+  E - Expanded abbreviations (e.g., I'm -> I am, I'd -> I would)
+  I - Interrogative structure
   K - Keyword only
   L - Lexical variation (synonyms)
-  M - Morphological variation (plurals, tenses…)
+  M - Morphological variation (plurals, tenses)
   P - Politeness variation
   Q - Colloquial variation
   W - Offensive language
-  Z - Noise (spelling, punctuation…)
+  Z - Noise (spelling, punctuation)

-These phenomena make the training dataset more effective and make bots more accurate and robust.
+These features enhance the training dataset's effectiveness, making bots more accurate and robust.

 Categories and Intents
 ----------------------
-The intent categories covered by the dataset are:
+The dataset's intent categories are:
   ACCOUNT
   CANCELLATION_FEE
   CONTACT